The Shortcut: Plot

 Derek and Christy arrive at the house and find a distraught Lisa who warns them they need to leave.
 Just then, the old man, revealed to be Ivor, arrives and crashes into the back of Derek and Christy's car and then tries to shoot them.
 Derek and Christy then flee the car and head for the forest as Lisa is shot in the leg.
 Derek urges Christy to escape, while he helps Lisa to run.
 As Christy runs deeper into the forest, she becomes lost.
 Suddenly she is attacked by Benjamin.
 As Derek and Lisa run through the forest, they fall into a pit of bones.
 Derek manages to climb out, but is unable to help Lisa out as Ivor arrives.
 Lisa hides under the bones but is spotted, and as she is about to be shot, Derek knocks out Ivor, allowing Lisa to escape.

 Again running through the forest, the two stumble upon Benjamin who has captured Christy and has her bound by the neck with the remaining length of chain that is also still attached to his neck.
 Derek attempts to save her, but Benjamin breaks Christy's neck, killing her.
 Derek attacks Benjamin and is stabbed in the side while doing so.
 Derek quickly finds the sledgehammer and braces himself to hit Benjamin.
 Before Derek can hit Benjamin, Ivor turns up, he warns Derek not to hit Benjamin, and as Derek is about to, Ivor shoots Benjamin, while saying "he can no longer deal with having to hide Benjamin and kill anyone who happens to see him."
 Ivor then shoots himself, allowing Derek and Lisa to make their way out of the forest.
 Lisa becomes unable to walk due to her injury and Derek checks on it.
 As they are about to continue on, Lisa is stabbed to death by Tobey.
 Derek is shocked at first, but then says he is disappointed in his brother for allowing this to happen again, and reveals that Tobey murdered their father.

 The two brothers then begin to drag Lisa's body into the forest.
-Derek reassures Tobey they will be able to cover up her death, possibly implying that they both will follow the same legend that Ivor and Benjamin did.
+Derek reassures Tobey they will be able to cover up her death, implying that they both will eventually follow the same fate that Ivor and Benjamin did.